Skip to main content

 • wash your hands before preparing a picnic and, if possible, before eating it

-• rinse fresh fruits (including those with rinds) and vegetables under running tap water before packing them in the cool box
+• wash fresh fruits (including those with rinds) and vegetables under running tap water before packing them in the cool box

 • keep your cool box closed – once at the picnic site, limit the number of times the cool box is opened as much as you can (this helps to keep the contents cold for longer)